-International Applicante: International Applicants: Non-native speakers who do not have the equivalent of GCSE English at grade 4 (formerly grade C) or an equivalent (e.g. Functional Skills Level 2 Literacy) require an Academic IELTS score of 7.0 or equivalent overall and at least 6.5 in the writing section and at least 7 in the reading, listening and speaking sections.
+Non-native speakers who do not have the equivalent of GCSE English at grade 4 (formerly grade C) or an equivalent (e.g. Functional Skills Level 2 Literacy) require an Academic IELTS score of 7.0 or equivalent overall and at least 6.5 in the writing section and at least 7 in the reading, listening and speaking sections.
 Admission is subject to occupational health screening and Disclosure Barring Service (DBS) enhanced check including checks against the Adult and Child Workforce Barring lists.
-All suitable applicants are required to attend an interview which includes questions focused on: their motivations to study nursing, their rationale for choosing mental health nursing, their understanding of the role of the nurse and the values and attributes required by nurses.
+All suitable applicants are required to attend an interview which includes questions focused on: their motivations to study nursing, their rationale for choosing adult nursing, their understanding of the role of the nurse and the values and attributes required by nurses.
 This provides a link between the admissions processes and the NMC Code (2018) and a values-based approach to selection that allows applicants to demonstrate their understanding of nursing and the skills and knowledge they feel they will bring to a nursing course at Kingston University.
 The application interview has been designed to be inclusive.
 All successful applicants will need to have occupational health clearance and a suitable DBS.
-Programme Accredited by: Nursing and Midwifery Council (NMC) QAA Subject Benchmark Statements: The programme outcomes are referenced to the QAA Master's Degree Characteristics (2016) and relate to the typical student.
-There are no QAA subject benchmarks for nursing.
-NMC (2018) Standards: Standards for pre-registration nursing education Future nurse: Standards of proficiency for registered nurses Standards for Student Supervision and Assessment European Directive 2005/36/EU Approved Variants: It is an NMC requirement that no compensation is allowed Only two attempts at the practice document are allowed.
+Programme Accredited by: Nursing and Midwifery Council (NMC) QAA Subject Benchmark The programme outcomes are referenced to the UK Statements: Quality Code for Higher Education (2023) There are no QAA subject benchmarks for nursing.
+The programme has been designed to reflect the NMC Standards (2023) for Pre-Registration Nursing: Standards Framework for Nursing and Midwifery Education Standards for Student Supervision and Assessment Standards for pre-registration nursing programmes Standards of proficiency for registered nurses Approved Variants: It is an NMC requirement that no compensation is allowed and a variant request will be submitted for the new course in line with the existing variant Only two attempts at the practice assessment document are allowed.
 It is an NMC requirement that the maximum amount of Recognised Prior Learning (RPL) allowed is 50%.
 For nurses registered with the NMC, the NMC allows more than 50% RPL, in which case the maximum permitted by the university is up to two thirds of the total credit for the required award.
 Is this Higher or Degree Apprenticeship course?

-For Higher or Deg gree Apprenticeship proposals only Higher or Degree Apprenticeship standard: n/a Recruitment, Selection and Admission process: n/a End Point Assessment Organisation(s): n/a
+For Higher or Deg gree Apprenticeship proposals only Higher or Degree Apprenticeship standard: N/a Recruitment, Selection and Admission process: N/a End Point Assessment Organisation(s): N/a